infretis/infentory/infinit_nh3_inversion/README.md

 We see that the crossing probability looks smooth-ish, but there are some blocky segments.
 So what do we do now - should we run a long infretis simulation with those interfaces, or should we run some more steps with infinit to get the probability?
 Of course, this also depends on how expensive the simulations are, but adding more steps with infinit might be the wiser choice, as the data either way can be used in the final rate estimate.

-It could be that the estimated interfaces are not placed well enough, and if we run a single long infretis simulation, the efficiency might be suboptimal.
+It is possible that the estimated interfaces are not placed optimally, and if we run a single long infertis simulation, the efficiency might be suboptimal.
 There might be more to gain if we add one or more steps of infinit.

 </details>